Amethi: Village head's husband dies from burns, family says killed over electoral rivalry | Law-Order

 Amethi: Village head's husband dies from burns, family says killed over electoral rivalry

 A village head's husband died from burns here on Friday, with his family claiming that he was killed over electoral rivalry, police said.
+The victim's family lodged a complaint against five people, of which three have been arrested.
 Arjun Kori (45), husband of Bhadoiya village head Chhotka Devi, was found with serious burns on Thursday night.
 He died while being taken to a Lucknow hospital for treatment on Friday morning, police said.

+His son Surendra Kumar told reporters that Arjun Kori had gone to a market to purchase vegetables on Thursday evening but did not return home.
+Later, he was found with serious burns at a property belonging to one Krishna Kumar Tiwari.

 - READ MORE ON: